 Your court representative can introduce you to many aspects of living in the Glen.
-His/her name and contact information is on the contact list attached as an appendix to this packet.
+His/her name and contact information is on the contact list found in the pocket of this folder.
 Your court number is on the court entrance sign.
-We welcome participation in Glen activities by co-owners and renters.
+We welcome participation in Glen activities by both co-owners and renters.
 Please consider joining in some of the many volunteer opportunities that help keep our lovely community active and vibrant.

-CALENDAR OF EVENTS 2024
+CALENDAR OF EVENTS